Qiskit/qiskit_sphinx_theme/docs_guidelines/tutorials/new_doc_project.rst

 Create a new documentation project of a Qiskit package.
 =======================================================

-In this tutorial you will create a new documentation project for a Qiskit repository.
+In this tutorial you will create and deploy a new documentation project for a Qiskit repository.
 For this purpose you will use Qiskit's Sphinx theme, ``qiskit_sphinx_theme``.

 Background information